["learn"]

 Winter Manhattan with lemon twist in tumbler

 Take a sip of cocktail history with the Sazerac, considered the first mixed drink recipe in the world!
-Invented by the New Orleans apothecary Antoine Peychaud, it’s a real celebration of the flavours of rye whiskey.
-We suggest using a rye whiskey that has some deep aromatic notes for the best result.
+Invented by the New Orleans apothecary Antoine Peychaud, it’s a real celebration of the flavours of rye whisky.
+We suggest using a rye whisky that has some deep aromatic notes for the best result.
 A subtle sweetness is given by a sugar cube and balanced out with a dash of bitters.
 The result is a simple cocktail with a surprising complexity of flavours.

 4. Old Fashioned